Mono 100 Pencil - F

 This product is currently sold out.

-The Tombow Mono 100 pencil came to be in 1967 when it made its debut as the brand's new, highest quality pencil in its popular Mono product line.
-It was designed by famed Japanese designer Takashi Kono with its signature white stripe over the end, untarnished gold accents and blindingly shiny lacquer.
+The Tombow Mono 100 pencil came to be in 1967 when it debuted as the brand's new, highest quality pencil in its popular Mono product line.
+It was designed by famed Japanese designer Takashi Kono with its signature white stripe over the end, untarnished gold accents and shiny lacquer.
 All of that aside, what makes it especially unique is its smoothness--it contains a whopping 10 billion particles per cubic millimeter in its graphite core.

 Though originally made for drawing, we love this pencil as an extra-premium option for writing as well.
 They run a little bit soft but have excellent point retention.
-This particular grade is excellent for those who are left-handed or if you want a darker pencil but point retention is a concern.
+This particular grade is excellent for the lefties out there or if you want a darker pencil but point retention is a concern.

 Made in Vietnam